ScanMountGoat/Smush-Material-Research/Render Passes.md

 # Render Passes
 Rendering in Smash Ultimate is grouped into several different passes.
 This enables proper transparency rendering and post-processing effects such as bloom.
 Passes are described below in order from first to last.

+The different passes such as `_far` or `_sort` allow changing the mesh render order without moving the mesh's vertices or adjusting the order in the mesh list.
+The meshes in a render passes are grouped together, so all meshes with `_sort` render after all meshes with `_opaque`, for example.

 ## 1. Depth Pass
 Renders models into a depth buffer to be used later for shadow mapping.